Reza-Ardestani/RadarCXfront/README.md

 # RadarCXfront
 front-end of the crypto project
-Uploaded static wesite (HTML,CSS,JS) on Heroku
+Uploaded static website (HTML,CSS,JS) on Heroku